xieyi64/electron-dl/readme.md

 Optional callback that receives an object containing information about the combined progress of all download items done within any registered window.

 Each time a new download is started, the next callback will include it.
 The progress percentage could therefore become smaller again.
-This callback provides the same data that is used for the progress bar on the app icon.
+This callback provides the same data that is used for the progress bar on the common icon.

 ```js
 {